-The UK's pre-war-quality phone cables mean most struggle to get close to advertised broadband speeds.
-But even if you're miles from the local exchange, there are lots of tricks to give your broadband a FREE speed boost.
+Broadband providers only need to give 10% of customers the advertised speed.
+But even if you're miles from the local exchange, there are lots of tricks to give your broadband connection a FREE speed boost.

-This is a guide to getting the best from your existing broadband connection.
+This is a guide to getting the best from your broadband.
 See the Cheap Broadband guide for the latest bargain broadband deals.

 If you're reading this guide, you probably think your connection's slower than it should be.
 But just how slow is it?
-Do a free speed test for an indication of your download (taking data from the web) and upload (requesting or sending data) speeds.
+Do a free speed test for an indication of your download (taking data from the web) and upload (sending data) speeds.

-Broadbandchoice's Speed Tester is tried and tested, plus forumites love Ookla's Speedtest.net.
-Others to try are uSwitch's Broadband Speed Test and Cnet's Broadband Speedtest.
+Broadbandchoice's Speed Tester* is tried and tested, plus forumites love Ookla's Speedtest.net.
+Others to try are uSwitch's Broadband Speed Test and Cnet's Broadband Speedtest (desktop only).
 If you can, try a few to get a range of results and record speeds at different times of the day to get a full picture.

-If speeds are faster at night it's a sign your provider's busy during the day, and perhaps resorting to traffic shaping (where some connections are prioritised) to manage bandwidth.
+If speeds are faster at night, it's a sign your provider's busy during the day, and possibly resorting to traffic-shaping (where some connections are prioritised) to manage bandwidth.

 Got a usage limit?